DV

 What is the difference between CONY and TSLY?

-CONY (YieldMax COIN Option Income Strategy ETF) tracks Coinbase (COIN) with a covered call strategy, while TSLY (YieldMax TSLA Option Income Strategy ETF) tracks Tesla (TSLA) with a covered call approach.
+CONY (YieldMax COIN Option Income Strategy ETF) tracks Coinbase (COIN) with a covered call approach, while TSLY (YieldMax TSLA Option Income Strategy ETF) tracks Tesla (TSLA) with a covered call approach.
 They are issued by YieldMax and YieldMax respectively.

 Can I hold both CONY and TSLY?